 (7) The Governor may make regulations specifying offences to which subsection (2)(a) applies.

+[Section 12 amended by No. 77 of 2006 s.
+17.]

 13. Annual report

 (1) As soon as practicable after 1 July each year the Council is to give the Minister a report on the activities of the Council in the previous financial year.